The Best Savings Accounts in Rhode Island for 2024

 All can be opened online in minutes and easily managed using the bank’s mobile app.

-With no fees and stellar interest rates, UFB Direct is most certainly in the running for having the best saving account in Rhode Island.
+With no fees and stellar interest rates, UFB Direct is most certainly in the running for having the best savings account in Rhode Island.

 The bank is a division of Axos Bank and also offers money market accounts and mortgages.